abyrne55/etcd-sre-tools/samples/README.md

 # Sample etcd Snapshot for Testing octosql

+> [!WARNING]
+> Everything in this directory is AI-generated.
+The code runs and the sample queries work with the sample data (for the most part), but don't expect the generated etcd snapshot to match what you'd get out of a real OpenShift/K8s cluster.

 This directory contains tools and examples for testing octosql with etcd snapshots using the `octosql-plugin-etcdsnapshot` plugin.

 ## Contents